SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 *   MQTT Client Id – You can use the "Generate a random ID" button (most tools will offer such a button) or provide one yourself.
 This ID will be linked to your device in Cumulocity IoT.
 To reconnect to the same device, use the same ID.
 *   Protocol – Select the protocol to be used, e.g. mqtt/tcp.
 *   Host – Provide in the URL your tenant domain, e.g. _mytenant.cumulocity.com/mqtt_.
 *   Username – In this case, the username is formed as &lt;tenantID>/&lt;service-user>.
-You can use the same credentials you use to log into the Cumulocity IoT platform.
+You can use the same credentials you use to log into the Cumulocity IoT platform (user alias is not supported).
 As seen in the example below, for the tenant ID "t76543210" and service user "manga" the username is "t76543210/manga".
-User alias is not usable to configure MQTT connection.
 *   Password: The password of the service user.

 Cumulocity IoT supports MQTT both via TCP and WebSockets.
 As URL you can use your tenant domain (e.g. _mytenant.cumulocity.com/mqtt_) or the domain of the instance in the format mqtt.&lt;instance_domain> (e.g. _mqtt.cumulocity.com_).